ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 First, we will calculate ***the average number of friends that someone has***.
 Second, we will calculate ***the average number of friends that a someone's friend has***.
 If the second value is bigger than the first value, then we have shown that, on average, your friends have more friends than you do.

 The first value is fairly straightforward to calculate.
 We will add up all the friendships in the world and then divide by the number of people in the world to get the average number of friendships per person.
-The total number of friendships is $$2\midE\mid$$ since each connection between two people represents two friendships, one from person A's point of view and one from person B's point of view.
-The total number of people in the world is simply $$\midV\mid$$.
-So, the average numer of friends that someone has, which we will designate by $$\mu = \frac{2\midE\mid}{\midV\mid}$$
+The total number of friendships is $$2\mid E \mid$$ since each connection between two people represents two friendships, one from person A's point of view and one from person B's point of view.
+The total number of people in the world is simply $$\mid V \mid$$.
+So, the average numer of friends that someone has, which we will designate by:
+$$
+\mu = \frac{2\mid E \mid}{\mid V \mid}.
+$$

+Next, we want to calculate the average number of friends that someone's friend has.
+This seems a bit daunting, but the trick is all in the step by step method.
+First, consider ranging over all possible pairs of friends, each being equally likely.
+Now assume you have fixed a pair of friends, A and B.

+Now randomly pick one of these people as the primary person and one as the friend of this person.
+For example, suppose you pick B as the primary person and A as their friend.
+Put yourself in B's shoes and ask: how many friends does my friend A have?
+Add that to a running sum and then repeat the process by putting yourself in A's does and then asking: how many friends does my friend B have?
+Again add that answer to a running sum.
+Then, repeat this for all other friendship pairs.

+What will be the final value of this running sum?
+Well, each time, you are adding the number of friends that someone has to the running sum.
+Pretend you have 5 friends.
+Then you contribute this 5 to the running sum exactly 5 times.
+Why?
+Well, each of your five friendships gets considered once where your friend asks how many friends you have (which is 5).
+So in total you contribute 5 squared or 25 to the total sum.